JStaRFilms/adaptive-study-game/README.md

 ## 🛠️ How It Works

-1.  **Create a Study Set**: Add your notes by pasting text or uploading files (`.pdf`, `.docx`, images, audio, etc.).
+1.  **Create a Study Set**: Add your notes by pasting text, uploading files (`.pdf`, `.docx`, images, audio, etc.), or adding YouTube URLs.
 Your sets are saved for later.
 2.  **Choose Your Path**:
-    - **Study**: The app analyzes your notes, identifies key topics, and lets you configure a quiz (Practice, Review, or Exam Mode).
+    - **Study**: The app analyzes your notes, identifies key topics, and lets you configure a quiz (Practice, Review, or Exam Mode) with various question types, including multiple choice, matching, and sequence.
+    - **Spaced Repetition**: Start a review session that intelligently quizzes you on items you're close to forgetting.
     - **Predict**: Enter the Exam Prediction mode.
-Provide details about your teacher's style, upload past exams or quizzes, and let the AI generate a list of probable exam questions to guide your studying.
+Provide details about your teacher's style, upload past exams or quizzes, and let the AI generate a list of probable exam questions.
+    - **Stats**: View your overall progress and topic performance on the statistics dashboard.
 3.  **Take the Quiz**: Play through the generated quiz, score points, and actively learn the material.
 For exams, type your answers or upload photos of your work.
 4.  **Get AI-Powered Results**: After an exam, the AI evaluates your answers, providing scores and constructive feedback.
 For practice quizzes, see a summary of your score and accuracy.
 5.  **Review and Improve**: Dive into a detailed review of your answers.
 The **AI Study Coach** will give you personalized feedback on your strengths and weaknesses.
 From here, you can retake the same quiz, return to your sets, or instantly launch a new, focused quiz tailored to the topics you struggled with.